IQTLabs/squiggle/README.md

     $ squiggle your_sequence.fasta

 Squiggle has tons of options available to make beautiful, interactive visualizations of sequences.
-The documentation for Squiggle is available [here](https://squiggle.readthedocs.io).
+The full documentation is available [here](https://squiggle.readthedocs.io).

 ## Citation